BP's soaring profits overshadowed by oil rig tragedy

 "We are going to do everything we can -- firstly, to control the well; secondly, to ensure there is no serious environmental consequence; and thirdly, to understand how this has occurred and ensure that it never occurs again," Hayward said in the email, obtained by AFP.

-He expressed "tremendous sorrow" when it became clear that the missing workers had probably died.
+He also expressed "tremendous sorrow" when it became clear that the missing workers were probably dead.